chris-wood/private-access-tokens-api/README.md

 	if (document.hasPrivateToken(privateTokenContext: tokenContext) {
-    // If there is a token, redeem it. fetch('https://issuer.example/trust-token-redeem', { // Browser needs to send this to the Attester, not to the issuer or the origin.
+    // If there is a token, redeem it. fetch('https://humanchecker.example/trust-token-redeem', { // Browser needs to send this to the Attester, not to the issuer or the origin.
 		 	method: 'POST',
 		 	privateToken: {
 		 		"privateTokenContext": tokenContext,
 		 	}
 		 }).then((response) => /* do something with response */)
 	 } else {
-    // Otherwise, issue a token
+    // Otherwise, issue a token.
     fetch('https://issuer.example/trust-token-issue', { // Browser needs to send this to the Attester, not to the issuer or the origin.
       method: 'POST',
       privateToken: {